Brian Manning (politician)

 Brian Manning is a Trinidad and Tobago politician representing the People's National Movement (PNM).
 He has served as a Member of Parliament in the House of Representatives for San Fernando East since the 2020 general election.
-He is the current Minister in the Ministry of Finance.
+He is a current Minister in the Ministry of Finance.

 Early life

 Manning is the eldest son of Patrick Manning, former Prime Minister for Trinidad and Tobago, and Hazel Manning, former Minister of Education and Minister of Local Government.
 He has one brother, David.
 He lived in Marabella for several years growing up.

 He received a bachelors' of art in economics and a bachelors' of science in information systems management from the University of Maryland, College Park.
 He also obtained a masters' of science in finance and asset management from the University of Maryland and a masters' of business administration in international business and marketing from the University of Miami.
 He received a certificate in advanced business Spanish from the Venezuelan embassy in Trinidad and Tobago.